kiwi-suite/translation42/README.md

 ## License

-The Laravel framework is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT) - see the `LICENSE` file for details
+translation42 is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT) - see the `LICENSE` file for details